sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 <div class="alert alert-warning">

-You can search for particular genes by typing the name of the gene in the top box to the top right of the gene table.
+**Question**: You can search for particular genes by typing the name of the gene in the top box to the top right of the gene table.
-Try searching for genes at the top of the gene list from Galaxy.
+Try searching for genes at the top of the gene list from `DESeq2` in Galaxy.
 Do these seem to be significant using Degust?

 </div>